Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 3. J.D.
 Salinger nicknamed himself Jerry

 From 1932 to 1934, J.D.
-Salinger attended the McBurney School, a private, college prep institution where he had trouble fitting in after transferring from a public school.
+Salinger attended the McBurney School in Manhattan on 5 West 63rd Street — a private, college prep institution that Henry Winkler and Robert De Niro also attended — where he had trouble fitting in after transferring from a public school.
 Wanting to fit in better with his peers, Salinger gave himself a less formal name and started calling himself Jerry.

 4. As a budding actor, J.D.
 Salinger signed his yearbook with his characters’ names